alex-sandercock/Binx/crates/rrblup-rs/README.md

 | 200    | 704    | 474       | **1.5x**    |

 **Summary:** Rust is 3-5x faster for marker-based workflows, with advantages growing as problem size increases.

+## Citation

+If you use `rrblup-rs`, please cite the original R/rrBLUP paper:

+> Endelman, J.B.
+(2011).
+Ridge regression and other kernels for genomic selection with R package rrBLUP. *The Plant Genome* 4:250-255.

+This crate is a Rust reimplementation of `mixed.solve` and related functionality.
+For a command-line interface, see [Binx](https://github.com/alex-sandercock/Binx).

 ## Related Crates